It is spring and with spring, there are eggs!

 But, never fear.
 Eggs are the perfect LBD (little black dress) in your kitchen!
 They are endlessly versatile, an essential ingredient for many recipes and from spring to early winter, local pastured eggs are an amazing value.

 But today, we are going to talk about eggs as a nutritional powerhouse.
 Eggs are an excellent source of nutrition AND an excellent value to boot.

 A Great Value

 At today’s prices, 3 ounces of beef (about the size of a deck of cards) will cost you approximately $1.50.
 Two large, local and pastured eggs will cost you about 66 cents.
 That is almost HALF the price of beef.

-In the Rutland region, we are incredibly fortunate to have such great access to local eggs whose hens are almost always pastured and/or given a versatile diet.
+We are incredibly fortunate to have such great access to local eggs whose hens are almost always pastured and/or given a versatile diet.
 Their egg yolks are bright and deep in color, the whites are firm and translucent.
 They practically shout with health.
 And because of this access, a dozen eggs will cost somewhere between $3 and $6, usually depending on whether or not they are organic.
-Whether the eggs are white, brown, green or somewhere in between, we encourage you to explore your local stores, coops and outdoor markets this spring to grab a dozen local fresh eggs and whip up a fantastic meal in the kitchen.
+Whether the eggs are white, brown, green, or somewhere in between, we encourage you to explore your local stores, co-ops, and outdoor markets this spring to grab a dozen local fresh eggs and whip up a fantastic meal in the kitchen.